Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 Before you take anything I’ve said here as an argument against prestige entirely: it’s not.
 That would be sanctimonious and also strategically bad advice.

 The right name on your CV still opens doors.
 The right previous employer still gives you credibility in rooms that won’t wait for you to prove yourself.
-There are conversations I’ve been part of, positions I’ve had access to, that almost certainly required a certain pedigree and by extension, privilege, to enter.
+There are conversations I’ve been part of and positions I’ve had access to, that almost certainly required a certain pedigree and by extension, privilege, to enter.

 If you’re early in your career and choosing between a role at a well-regarded brand name firm and somewhere less established, the prestige option builds capital you can spend later.
 The brand transfers.
 The network opens and the CV reads differently.
 That’s still a reality and it’s worth factoring in.
-(It’s part of why I think the in-house straight from law school debate is more nuanced than most people make it.)

 There’s nothing wrong with choosing prestige strategically and with clear eyes: “I want this name on my resume because it will open X door in Y years and give me access to Z opportunity”.

-That’s not a trap then, that’s a plan.
+That’s not a trap, that’s a plan.

 Prestige-chasing for the currency and capital you can trade in later makes a hell of a lot of sense when it’s a deliberate choice.
 The trap is something else entirely.
 The trap is when the currency starts spending you